JasonLane1/asteroids_game/README.md

 # Started up my pygame project for astroids

 # Had some issues with the virtual environment and python tracking modules but fixed those.
+# Had an issue with the github repo being de-syncs from my local repo.
+Fixed this by de-tracking those files and updating my .gitignore file to make sure something was deleted or changed that shouldnt be.